vAlmaraz/code-style/README.md

 ## Databases

-### Foreign keys
+### General

 Use underscores to separate words.

 Keep a logic column order, starting with ids and finishing with timestamps.

-Foreign keys should be named starting at "id_", so if a table has an id and a foreign key, they could be named as following:

-- id
-- id_foreign_table

-Every column should be non null unless necessary.
+Every column should be non null by default unless necessary.

+### Encoding

+Use UTF-8 encoding for every text and varchar columns.

 ### File sizes